* reuters://realtime/verb=Open/url=cpurl://apps.cp./Apps/econ-polls?RIC=MYIP%3DECI poll data

 July’s factory output rose 1.2% from a year earlier, the slowest since July 2014 when it grew 0.6%.

 Annual output growth in July was sharply below the 3.5% expansion forecast in a Reuters poll, and down from the 3.9% rise seen in June.

 The index measures factory output from the manufacturing, electricity generation and mining sectors.

-Malaysia’s exports rebounded in September from a drop in the previous month, driven by demand for manufactured and mining goods.
+Malaysia’s exports in July climbed 1.7% from a year earlier, rebounding from a drop in the previous month, lifted by solid demand for manufactured goods and higher shipments to China.

-Reporting by Rozanna Latiff; editing by Richard Pullin
+Reporting by Rozanna Latiff; Editing by Subhranshu Sahu